-This camera can record 320x240 digital movies with audio at approximately 180KB/s.
-Select the movie mode with the mode button, see the previous page.
+This camera can record up to 30 seconds 320x240 of digital video with sound at approximately 180KB/s.
+Movie recording is activated with the recording menu, see the navigating the recording menu section on page 35.
 The digital zoom cannot be used and the monitor cannot be turned off.